Get Ready for a New School Year

 • Concussion Care

 It is important to immediately notify the Crescent Wellness Centre when any student suffers a concussion.
-The Wellness Centre will provide the family with a concussion package that will include a referral form for the Holland Bloorview Concussion Centre to be completed by the family doctor.
-The Holland Bloorview Concussion Centre will manage, in collaboration with our school nurses, the ”return to learn” and “return to physical activity” plans for boys in recovery.
+The Wellness Centre will provide the family with a concussion package that will include a referral form to be completed by a medical doctor or nurse practitioner..
+The Wellness Centre will serve as the point of contact to assist the students with an individualized and gradual return-to-school and return to sport/physical activity plan.

 Please visit the Wellness Centre resource post in the Green Room for information about Crescent's Concussion Policy.